EFeru/hoverboard-firmware-hack-FOC/README.md

 - Github: all the people that contributed via Pull Requests
 - ST Employee: [cedric H](https://community.st.com/s/question/0D50X0000B28qTDSQY/custom-foc-control-current-measurement-dma-timer-interrupt-needs-review)

 ---
 ## Contributions

 Every contribution to this repository is highly appriciated!
 Feel free to create pull requests to improve this firmware as ultimately you are going to help everyone.

-If you want to donate to keep this firmware updated, check-out the link below:
+If you want to donate to keep this firmware updated, use the link below:

 [![paypal](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=CU2SWN2XV9SCY&currency_code=EUR&source=url)